Chuck Clark: 2022

 Clark set career-highs in tackles in 2022, finishing second on the team in both total and solo tackles with 101 and 61 respectively.
 He also had the most assisted tackles with 40.

 New York Jets

 2023

 Clark was traded to the New York Jets in exchange for a 2024 seventh-round pick on March 15, 2023.
 On June 22, it was announced that Clark would miss the 2023 season after suffering a torn ACL during OTAs.
 He was placed on injured reserve on July 19.

 2024

 On March 10, 2024, the New York Jets signed Clark to a one–year, $2.00 million contract that includes an initial signing bonus of $705,000.

 He was named the Jets starting strong safety to begin the season.
 Clark started 12 games for the Jets, recording 2 pass deflections, 1 forced fumble, 1 fumble recovery, 1.0 sack, and 69 combined tackles.
 On December 31, Clark was placed on injured reserve with a torn pectoral muscle, ending his season.

 Pittsburgh Steelers

 On July 25, 2025, Clark signed with the Pittsburgh Steelers.
+Clark made 15 appearances (including five starts) for the Steelers during the regular season, recording three pass deflections, one forced fumble, and 51 combined tackles.

+Detroit Lions

+On March 31, 2026, Clark signed with the Detroit Lions.